neoforged/Documentation/docs/advanced/extensibleenums.md

 #### Constructor

-The constructor must be specified as a method descriptor and must only contain the parameters visible in the source code, omitting the hidden constant name and ordinal parameters.
+The constructor must be specified as a [method descriptor][jvmdescriptors] and must only contain the parameters visible in the source code, omitting the hidden constant name and ordinal parameters.
+If a constructor is marked with the `@ReservedConstructor` annotation, then it cannot be used for modded enum constants.

 #### Parameters